Estate Planning Probate

-There are many different types of trusts that may fit your needs.
+There are many different types of trusts that may work for you.
 Depending on your family’s circumstances, your estate plan may require one or more of the following trusts:

 - Perpetual (Dynasty) Trusts.
-This type of trust can last for as long as the family desires, and theoretically could last forever.
+This type of trust can last as long as the family desires, and theoretically could last forever.
 Thus, Perpetual Dynasty trusts are one of the most powerful tools in preserving family wealth.
-A properly drafted and structured Perpetual Dynasty Trust will be exempt from estate and generation-skipping transfer taxes for as long as the trust lasts.
-Thus, the trust will accomplish significant wealth accumulation because of the transfer tax-free compounding.
+A properly drafted and structured Perpetual Dynasty Trust will be exempt from estate and generation-skipping transfer taxes for as long as the trust remains.
+Because of this, the trust will accumulate significant wealth due to the transfer tax-free compounding.

 - Life Insurance Trusts: A life Insurance Trust provides one of the most effective methods to leave life insurance proceeds to beneficiaries of your estate without having estate and gift tax.

 - Charitable Trusts.
 This type of trust can be established to transfer assets to children or grandchildren at a greatly reduced gift and estate tax cost.
-Can also be used to gift assets to charity to receive a current income tax charitable deduction.
+It can also be used to gift assets to charity and receive a current income tax charitable deduction.

 - Grantor-Retained Annuity Trust.
-This type of trusts allows for large financial gifts to family members at a reduced gift tax level or without having to pay gift taxes altogether.
+This type of trust allows for large financial gifts to be given to family members either at a reduced gift tax level, or without having to pay gift taxes altogether.

 - Revocable Living Trust.
 A revocable living trust may be amended, altered or revoked by the person who settles the property (settlor) during the settlor’s lifetime.
 A revocable living trust is a common substitute for a Will because it avoids Probate, allows you to retain control of the assets during your life, and protects yourself and your assets if you become disabled.